 At the annual Honors Ceremony in the spring, student scholastic recognitions include:

 The International Sociology Honor Society, Alpha Kappa Delta acknowledges and promotes excellence in the study of sociology, the research of social problems, and other social and intellectual activities leading to improvement in the human condition.

 The International Social Science Honor Society, Pi Gamma Mu encourages and recognizes superior scholarship in social science disciplines and fosters cooperation and social service among its members.

 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

 Graduates of the sociology program are employed in guidance and counseling, sales and management positions, and government agencies as diverse as the welfare department and the CIA.

 Other individuals have been accepted to top graduate schools in the country.
 Alumni with master's degrees and doctorates can be found in research and teaching positions at businesses and universities and working as licensed social workers and counselors.

-Dr. Carol Gregory, Associate Professor and Director of Undergraduate Research and Creative Studies
+Director, Undergraduate Research and Creative Studies